pbinkley/microcopying_1940/index.markdown

 be necessary first of all to arrange manuscripts for microfilming.
-Of course that is the logical thing to do if you could go about it deliberately, but when you are working against an advancing military frontier and you have only a few hours to <span style="page" id="page170">[p.170]</span> work, the thing to do is to film, get the film out of the country, and then let scholars go through the stuff and pick out those things which are significant and make indexes of them.
+Of course that is the logical thing to do if you could go about it deliberately, but when you are working against an advancing military frontier and you have only a few hours to <span class="page" id="page170">[p.170]</span> work, the thing to do is to film, get the film out of the country, and then let scholars go through the stuff and pick out those things which are significant and make indexes of them.
 Microfilm can be bought with numbering edge-fogged on it so